Skip to main content

 Payment Processing: What's Actually Included

-Both Airbnb and VRBO (pay-per-booking) bundle payment processing into their fees.
-You don't pay a separate Stripe or PayPal fee on top.
+Airbnb includes payment processing in its service fee.
+VRBO's pay-per-booking model includes a 5% commission plus payment processing when it applies.
 This is different from direct bookings, where you'd pay ~2.9% + $0.30 per transaction through a third-party processor.

 Airbnb handles currency conversion if needed (typically a ~3% fee on the converted amount).
 VRBO does the same.
 For US-based hosts with US-based guests, this is a non-issue.
 For international markets, read the fine print on both platforms before assuming it's a wash.